 50 Boys per School

 The same 50 girls from each school participate in another three-day workshop where they learn the importance and advantages of becoming mentors for their peers.
-The second three-day workshop dives deeper into:

 7 Total Hours